Match Reaction

 WIMBLEDON -- No. 4 seed Jessica Pegula is into her second Wimbledon quarterfinal.

 Defeating No. 16 seed, Iva Jovic 4-6, 6-3, 6-1 in all-American fourth rounder, Pegula advances to the elite eight at Wimbledon for the first time since 2023 and her second Grand Slam quarterfinal of 2026.
-She awaits the winner of No. 7 seed Coco Gauff and No. 11 Belinda Bencic, who will close play on No. 1 Court.
+She awaits No. 7 seed Coco Gauff in another all-American showdown as Gauff bested No. 11 seed Belinda Bencic in three sets.

 The win also marks Pegula's competed surface trilogy in 2026 against Jovic.
 In their two previous meetings on the WTA Tour Driven by Mercedes-Benz, Pegula defeated Jovic 6-4, 6-2 on Dubai's hard courts, and 6-4, 5-7, 6-3 on Charleston's green-clay courts, both tournaments that Pegula went on to lift the trophy.